Instructional Services Department

 PreK-12 Curriculum and Instruction

-The Office of Operations and Communications supports the Instructional Services Department programs and services through finance, administrative, logistics, and technology support.
+The Office of Operations, Strategic Planning, and Communications supports the Instructional Services Department programs and services through finance, administrative, logistics, and technology support.
 The office is also responsible for Adult and Community Education (ACE), web development and communications, library operations, and financial management and program support.

 The Title I team oversees implementation of the Title I, Part A federal grant in FCPS high poverty elementary schools and central programs, with the aim of engendering educational equity as a means to close student achievement gaps.
 This team includes financial and instructional resources and supports for Title I schools, including meaningful professional learning and family engagement experiences.